-To arm the system:
+To arm the system do the following:

 - 1. Open the door. - 2.
 Lock the door using the power door lock or the remote keyless entry transmitter.
 The SECURITY light should come on and stay on. - 3.
 Close all the doors.
 The SECURITY light should go off within approximately 30 seconds.